-Parties entering a contract seal it with their signatures, as a promise to fulfill their obligations under the contract.
-This promise is only as good as the party’s character, however.
+Parties seal a contract with their signatures, promising to fulfill their contractual obligations, but their promise is only as good as their character.

 The difference between contracts and covenants is like the difference between law and grace.
 Law and grace both set standards and expect all parties to conform to those standards.
 The law requires obedience and penalizes any violation of the standards.
 In contrast, grace equips and motivates people to obey the standards.

-In modern western culture, we may think grace simply excuses mistakes or overlooks problems, but the biblical perspective of grace is an enablement to do what is expected or needed.
+In modern western culture, we may think grace simply excuses mistakes or overlooks problems, but the biblical perspective of grace enables us to do what’s needed.
 God’s grace toward us doesn’t excuse our sin, but enables us to become righteous!
 Law demands obedience, but grace enables us to obey.

 We don’t have a good example of covenant in our modern western culture.
-In reality, God considers marriage a covenant between a man and a woman, but since we view marriage as a contract, we’re very lenient about divorce. (see Mal.
-2:14-15)
+In reality, God considers marriage a covenant between a man and a woman, but since we view marriage as a contract, we’re casual about divorce.2

-A covenant is a loving, enduring relationship in which each partner focuses on the well-being and success of the other, including what they deserve, need or want.
+A covenant is a loving, enduring relationship in which each partner focuses on the other’s well-being and success, including what they deserve, need or want.

-The Bible’s Old Testament contains descriptions of several significant covenants before the time of Jesus, with special emphasis on the original covenant God made with Israel, and the New Testament describes the new covenant He initiated.
-When we understand covenants and read the Bible as a covenant book, which it is, things become much clearer and fit together.
+The Old Testament contains descriptions of several significant covenants, with emphasis on God’s original one with Israel, and the New Testament describes the new one Jesus initiated.
+When we understand covenants and read the Bible as a covenant book, it becomes much clearer.
 The Bible isn’t a collection of random stories or a list of arbitrary principles.
-There’s a cohesiveness through the entire Bible and the glue is covenants.
-To properly understand the Bible, we simply must understand covenants.
+There’s a coherence through the entire Bible and the glue is covenants.
+To understand the Bible properly, we simply must understand covenants.

-God initiates every covenant He makes with man, including the new covenant.
-He specifies every aspect of the covenant relationship, so it’s totally non-negotiable and we can only accept or reject the covenant in its entirety.
-Though that may seem offensive to us at first, we soon realize we have absolutely nothing to fear from Him because He always does the absolute best for us; that’s covenant.
-Once we accept His covenant, if we then try to interpret it our own way, we create problems in our relationship with Him.
-That’s not to suggest God gets angry and punishes us; rather, He may withdraw some of his protection and blessings, allowing us to experience more of the consequences of our choices.
-But He does that only out of love for us, encouraging us to return to Him.
-He honors us by accepting our choices, so though He tries to persuade us, the choice is ours.
+God initiates every covenant he makes with man, including the new covenant.
+He specifies every aspect of the covenantal relationship, so we can only accept or reject the covenant in its entirety.
+Though that may seem offensive to us at first, we soon realize we have nothing to fear from him because he always does what’s best for us; that’s covenant.
+Once we accept his covenant, if we then try to interpret it our own way, we create problems in our relationship with him.
+That’s not to suggest God gets angry and punishes us; rather, he may withdraw some of his protection and blessings, allowing us to experience more of the consequences of our choices.
+But he does that only out of love for us, encouraging us to return to him.
+He honors us by accepting our choices, so though he tries to persuade us, the choice is ours.

-Covenants around the world and throughout history fall into several categories, but we generally see only four of them in Scripture.
+Covenants around the world and throughout history fall into several categories, but we see only a few different types in Scripture.
 We see a few examples of defense covenants in the Old Testament, in which two or more parties – individuals, villages or nations – pledge to defend and protect each other.
 We also see examples of peace covenants or treaties, in which potential enemies agree not to attack each other.

 There’s also a beautiful example of a life covenant, in which two individuals fully devoted themselves to each other – David and Jonathan.
-We’ll investigate their covenant because it’s a key to some important events in the Old Testament, reveals a lot about David’s character, shows some of the reasons God also made covenant with David, and serves as an excellent example of covenants between people.
+Their covenant is a key to some important events in the Old Testament, shows some of the reasons God made covenant with David, and serves as an excellent example of covenants between people.

 Defense, peace and life covenants are “parity” covenants, which means the partners have equal status.
-The majority of covenants we find in Scripture, however, are those God makes with people.
-God obviously is superior in every respect to those with whom He makes covenant, so those are suzerain covenants by definition.
-In such covenants, the superior party specifies all the details and allows the other party to accept or reject it as specified, without bargaining or negotiating.
+Most covenants we find in Scripture, however, are those God makes with people.
+God obviously is superior to those with whom he makes covenant, so those are suzerain covenants by definition.
+The superior party specifies the details of a suzerain covenant and the other party must accept or reject it as specified, without bargaining or negotiating.

-Human examples of suzerain covenants are usually oppressive.
+Suzerain covenants between humans are usually oppressive.
 For example, a strong nation conquering and occupying a weaker nation would dictate how the occupied nation may continue to operate.
-Scripture reveals that God’s covenants with people are suzerain, but not oppressive, because He’s motivated by love.
-Yet, such covenants are about Him and He offers covenant to those He loves, not because we deserve it or have anything He needs.
-We either go to God on His terms or we don’t go to Him at all; it’s that simple and that clear.
+Scripture reveals that God’s covenants with people are suzerain, but not oppressive because he’s motivated by love.
+He offers this relationship to those he loves because of who he is, not because we deserve it.
+We either go to God on his terms or we don’t go to him at all; it’s that simple and that clear.

-Many church traditions and all of God’s dealings with us under the New Covenant are based on our covenant relationship.
-The covenant enables us to come boldly into His presence, receive His help when we need it and become His heirs.
-It reveals why Jesus’ blood had to be poured out, why He has scars in his glorified body, why God gave us the Holy Spirit, and so much more.
+Many church traditions and all of God’s dealings with us reflect our covenantal relationship.
+The covenant enables us to come boldly into his presence, receive his help when we need it and become his heirs.
+It reveals why Jesus has scars in his glorified body, why God gave us the Holy Spirit, and so much more.

 The Bible is covenant book, so if we don’t understand covenants, we’ll misinterpret the Bible.